DKMitt/New-York-Times-ReactJS/README.md

-# New Your Times News Scraper using React.js
+# New York Times News Scraper using React.js
 ...

 ### Project Status - in process, last updated 6/13/2017